1. Pick a suitable policy

 3. Get the right sum insured

-The bigger the potential policy pay out, the bigger the premium – so don’t buy too much cover.
+The bigger the potential pay-out, the higher the monthly insurance premiums – so don’t buy too much cover.
 There’s no point in paying for a sum insured of £500,000 if your family could manage comfortably with £300,000.

 You should also check if your employer provides what is known as death-in-service benefit as part of your remuneration package.
-This could pay out four times your salary on your death, so having it would reduce (but not remove) the need for separate life cover of your own.
+This could pay out four times your salary on your death, which would reduce (but not remove) the need for separate life cover of your own.

 4. Buy life insurance when you’re young

 The cost of life insurance rises with age.
 This means you can save money by arranging cover in your 20s or 30s, rather than in your 40s and 50s.